Hofls/devops/message-queue/kafka/kafka-ecosystem/kafka-connect.md

         * Use case - service was dead, sink connector tried for some time and died too
         * In kafka logs - "Group connect-CONNECTOR_NAME_HERE transitioned to Dead in generation 2"

+#### Problems
+* You need to send all messages through connector again
+    * Create new connector (same as old one, with different name)
+    * Wait until all messages are processed, drop connector

 #### Kafka connect.
 GUI (Module)
 * Look at [kafka.md](kafka-ecosystem.md), text `yaml/kafka-ui.yaml`
 * Add environment variables: